CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

       □  If the code stop running, something may have been missing:
         - If we don't export the prisma provider from the db module, since it is needed to the app to work
         - If we don't import the dbmodule inside the auth module

+  ○ Nest @Injectable() annotation

+    ■ 1.
+Exporting the class

+      ```ts
+        export class PrismaProvider extends PrismaClient {}
+      ```

+      □ We can export it normally and import inside other files.
+This works with any class in TS

+    ■ 2.
+Using with Nest DI (Dependency Injection)

+      If we want Nest to automatically create an instance and inject it within other providers, we need `@Injectable()`